iog-creator/BibleScholarProjectClean/BibleScholarLangChain/README.md

 This repository contains the full codebase and documentation for the BibleScholarLangChain project.

+## 📄 License Notice

+**🔒 Personal Biblical Use Only** - This software is licensed for **free personal biblical study, research, and educational use only**.
+Commercial use requires written permission and payment of licensing fees.
+See [LICENSE](../LICENSE) for full terms.

+**For commercial licensing inquiries, please contact: mccoyb00@duck.com**

 ## 📚 Documentation Structure
 - All documentation is now in the `docs/` directory:
   - `docs/features/` — Feature overviews and usage